Company Registration in Malta

 Tax Category | Rate | Notes |

-What is the size of the authorized capital of a company in Malta?
+What is the size of the charter capital of a company in Malta?

-The charter capital of a company registered in Malta is one of the key aspects of its establishment and subsequent operations.
-The size of the authorized capital depends on the type of company and the industry in which it plans to operate, as well as on the requirements of Maltese legislation.
-In this article, we will take a detailed look at what the charter capital requirements are for different types of companies in Malta, including private limited companies, public companies, and specifics for specialized sectors.
+The size of the charter capital is one of the most critical moments in the incorporation of the company and further activity, correspondingly.
+The amount of charter capital is defined by the type of company and a field of future activity and at the same time, it must fit in the norms provided by Maltese legislation.
+In this article, we will take a closer look at what charter capital requirements exist for various company types in Malta, such as private limited companies, public companies, and specifics concerning specialized sectors.

 Private Limited Companies Limited Companies

-For private limited liability companies (Ltd.) in Malta, the minimum authorized capital is only 1,200 euros.
-It is important to note that when registering a company, you must pay at least 20% of the total authorized capital.
-This means that you only need to deposit 240 euros to start your business.
-The remaining part of the capital can be paid later, in accordance with the constituent documents and internal decisions of the company.
+In Malta, the minimum authorized capital for a private limited liability company-Ltd.-is only 1,200 euros.
+Also, it is relevant to underline that you have to pay at least 20% of the total authorized capital when registering your company.
+This means that you have to deposit only 240 euros in order to start your business.
+The remaining part of the capital can be subsequently covered according to the constitutive documents and internal decisions of the company.

 Public Limited Companies

-For public companies (Plc.) in Malta, a higher minimum level of authorized capital is established, which is 46,600 euros.
-Just as in the case of private companies, a certain percentage of the authorized capital is required to be paid at the time of registration.
-For public companies, this figure is also 25% of the nominal value of shares issued at the time of establishment.
+In the case of public companies of Malta, Plc., the minimum level of authorized capital set is higher, 46,600 euros.
+Similar to private companies, a specific percentage of the authorized capital should be covered upon registration.
+In the case of a public company, this also amounts to 25% of the nominal value of the shares issued at the time of incorporation.

-Depending on the specifics of the company’s activities, additional requirements may be set for the size of the authorized capital.
-For example, for companies operating in the financial sector, such as banks, insurance companies and investment funds, capital requirements will be significantly higher and are determined by the relevant regulatory authorities based on the risks associated with their activities.
+Depending on the peculiarities of the organization’s activities, additional requirements may be set with respect to the size of the authorized capital.
+Thus, for institutions operating in the financial sector, such as banks, insurance agencies and investment funds, the capital requirements will be substantially higher and are controlled by the appropriate regulating bodies in relation to the risks that occur within the framework of their activities.

 Practical aspects of the authorized capital